Sutti97/Case-Study-Ripple/README.md

 * Expanding Ripple’s niche would benefit the company since it would allow a variety of more customers to use Ripple and would result in more profit over time since adapting the technology might be costly at first.

-* It would not be difficuly to develop since both Ripple and Stellar rely on distributed ledger technology.
+* It would not be difficuly to develop the "technology" that I recommended above  since both Ripple and Stellar rely on distributed ledger technology.